recoilme/tgnews/README.md

 ## Performance

-Perfomance is not good (around 1000 docs/min).
+Perfomance is not good (around 300 docs/sec).
 Wait for optimisations.
 Take a look at `gonum` and `sparse matrix`

 ## How it is done

+* Put articles to train folders by categories manualy or via comand line interface (go run tgnews.go data/folder)
 * Get articles by categories from train folders
 * Calculate TF/IDF
 * Calculate cosine similarity with catgory/article